 - It should be assuredly regular and consecutive and the eruptive and shedding of the uterine layers in the form of bleeding should be less than five tablespoons.

-- But in some women, the uterine endometrium builds up too much, that when a period starts all a sudden it causes the bleeding to be heavy and long.
+- But in some women, the uterine endometrium builds up too much, and when a period starts all of a sudden it causes the bleeding to be heavy and long.

 - Another cause can also be that period being absent for 2-3 months can lead to a heavy period.

 - In women using Intrauterine devices, contraceptive pills, and medication for other endocrine disorders also throws out the hormones.
 This leads to abnormal uterine bleeding and other menstrual disorders.